nglthu/English_5_1_24/CPU.md

 Step 1.
 Ram: Random access memory (RAM) is a type of computer memory that stores data and instructions for the central processing unit (CPU).
 RAM is often called a computer's main memory.

++ Data in RAM lost when power is off

++ RAM overwrite data each time

++ Value in RAM are Instructions, numbers, and letters by 0s and 1s bits patterns.

    How a CPU can work
 <img src='img/howCPUcanwork.png'>